 MoDOT's goal is zero fatalities in work zones.
-Only through continued efforts from MoDOT, industry and the driving public will that happen.
-There must be continual improvement in planning, strategies and technologies employed.
-Based on information currently available, work zone crashes accounted for 11 fatalities and 36 serious injuries in 2018.
+Only through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.
+There will be continual improvement in planning, available strategies and technologies employed.
+It is up to MoDOT to deploy the proper tools in each of the work zones.
+Based on information currently available, work zone crashes over the first quarter of calendar year 2019 accounted for one fatality.